Darling Hat + Hand Warmers

 - Stitch markers, including one unique

-NOTE: To make both the hat and hand warmers, you’ll need 1 (1, 2, 2, 2, 2) skein(s) of Nigh; approximately 115 (160, 230, 275, 380) yards required.
+NOTE: To make both the hat and hand warmers, you’ll need 1 (1, 2, 2, 2, 2) skein(s) of Nigh DK; approximately 115 (160, 230, 275, 380) yards required.
 For an Adult Large set, you may need an additional skein.
 If you don’t end up needing it, you can return unwound yarn for a refund within 30 days of purchase, or within 6 months, for store credit.
 Our Return Policy has all the details!

 GAUGE